The Entrance Test took place in September 2019. The Local Authority will allocate 150 places on 2 March 2020.

 6) April 2020: If you have not been allocated a place, then you have a legal right to appeal.
 Appeals are usually heard in May/June.

 If your daughter has not been successful in gaining a place at Ribston Hall High School for entry in Year 7 in September 2020, you do have a statutory right to appeal before an Independent Admissions Appeal panel with Democratic Services.
-Please email Mrs D Murphy, Admissions Officer firstname.lastname@example.org or telephone 01452 382249 w/c 9th March onwards for an Appeal Information pack to be sent to you.
+Please email Mrs D Murphy, Admissions Officer firstname.lastname@example.org or telephone 01452 382249 w/c 2nd March onwards for an Appeal Information pack to be sent to you.
+Please note that the school is closed for the April half term from Monday 6th to Friday 17th April so please request one before this date if possible as the deadline for returning applications is listed below.

 Deadline for submitting the Appeal Hearing Registration form back to Ribston Hall High School

-Appeals will be held by Democratic Services, at Gloucestershire County Council.
+Appeals will be held by Democratic Services, and take place at Gloucestershire County Council.
 Democratic Services will confirm the date and time of your appeal.